Thomas Tayebwa: Personal life

 On 14 February 2009, Tayebwa married Anita Rukundo at St. Augustine Chapel in Makerere, Kampala.
 They have one child.

 Torture allegations

 On 21 August 2020, Tayebwa's home in Busaabala was visited by a Umeme employee, identified as Bukenya Bonny, to disconnect the power supply.
 According to Umeme management, Tayebwa had failed to pay multiple electricity bills and had illegally reconnected the building to the grid.
 Tayebwa was reported to police by Umeme for allegedly torturing Bonny on video.
-Tayebwa is heard saying: “How many canes are remaining?
-Add him two as my bonus” On 29 August 2020 Tayebwa and Bukenya reached a settlement in which Tayebwa apologized and Bukenya dropped charges.
+Tayebwa is heard saying: "How many canes are remaining?
+Add him two as my bonus" On 29 August 2020 Tayebwa publicly apologized to Bukenya after a video circulated showing him involved in the altercation.